AjayJagan/github-workflow-analyzer/README.md

 - Customize dashboard styling in `templates/dashboard.html`
 - Adjust repository discovery logic in `src/github_client.py`

-## 📄 License
+## License

 MIT License - See LICENSE file for details.

 ---

-**🎯 Ready to optimize your CI/CD performance?
+**Ready to optimize your CI/CD performance?
 Set it up and let the automation handle the rest!**